apolichenco/earing-pair-finder/README.md

 ### Problems
 * Create a filter in all listings to show specific listings
 * The earings descriptions need to be more specific, but that's for when I have more time
-* Let you know if a signup, login, new listing, etc was succesful
-* Not change the order of the list when I edit a listing